marcoDevUni/exportPDF/README.md

 ./exportPDF.bash DIRINPUT/ DIROUTPUT/
 ```

-the applications are not my property all rights reserved
+the applications used are not my property. all rights reserved